-Her Interpreter Training Workshops have been a huge success throughout Florida, where she has trained hundreds of certified interpreters and interpreters-in-training.
+Her Interpreter Training Workshops have been an enormous success throughout Florida, where she has trained hundreds of certified interpreters and interpreters-in-training.
 She is a Continuing Education Provider in numerous states.

-For nearly a decade, Karen lived in San Lorenzo de El Escorial where she taught at the Real Centro Universitario (RCU) “Maria Cristina.”
-Her understanding of the Spanish people, language, culture and history is unique.
+For a decade, Karen lived in San Lorenzo de El Escorial where she taught at the Real Centro Universitario (RCU) “Maria Cristina.”
+Her understanding of the Spanish people, language, culture, and history is unique.
 It is this uniqueness and experience that she brings into the classroom by blending concepts and techniques with real-life applications–and a good dose of humor.

-Karen has been a university professor for 30 years and a professor of the Translation and Interpretation Program at Florida International University (FIU) in Miami, Florida for the past 16 years.
+Karen has been a university professor for 33 years and a professor of the Translation and Interpretation Program at FIU in Miami, Florida for the past 20 years.
+She has presented at numerous national conferences: ATA-SPD (2018), NAJIT (2018, 2022), NAJIT webinar series (2022), Florida State Interpreter Conference 2019 (presenter + keynote speaker), Pacific Northwest Interpreter Conference 2019, Arizona Translators & Interpreters (ATI) Conferences (2019, 2021).

-As a law professor for the past 25 years, Dr. San Cristóbal has taught numerous courses in Civil and Criminal Procedural Law at various Law Schools in Spain including the prestigious Real Centro Universitario (RCU) María Cristina in San Lorenzo de El Escorial (an affiliate of the Universidad Complutense of Madrid), the Universidad Europea de Madrid, and the Universidad Nebrija, UNED.
+As a law professor for the past 34 years, Dr. San Cristóbal has taught numerous courses in Civil and Criminal Procedural Law at various Law Schools in Spain including the prestigious Real Centro Universitario (RCU) María Cristina in San Lorenzo de El Escorial (an affiliate of the Universidad Complutense of Madrid), the Universidad Europea de Madrid, and the Universidad Nebrija, UNED.

 She also teaches Alternative Systems for Conflict Resolution (Masters of Law) at the Centro Garrigues and Masters of Construction Law, a program organized by RCU María Cristina in San Lorenzo de El Escorial.